freddyfreeloader/pedigree/README.md

 # PedigreeProject

-A simple JavaFX application to calculate and visualize the genetic relationship within a family tree.
+A simple JavaFX desktop application to calculate and visualize the genetic relationship within a family tree.
 ___